Exercises

 To test this, go back to the

-class.
+AstroServiceTestclass.
 There are two ways to test the method.
 One is to invoke it and block until the request is complete.
-A test to do that is shown here:@Test void getAstroResponseAsync() { AstroResponse response = service.getAstroResponseAsync() .block(Duration.ofSeconds(2)); assertNotNull(response); assertEquals("success", response.getMessage()); assertTrue(response.getNumber() >= 0); assertEquals(response.getNumber(), response.getPeople().size()); System.out.println(response); }
+A test to do that is shown here:@Test void getAstroResponseAsync() { AstroResponse response = service.getAstroResponseAsync() .block(Duration.ofSeconds(2)); assertNotNull(response); assertEquals("success", response.getMessage()); assertTrue(response.getNumber() >= 0); assertEquals(response.getNumber(), response.getPeople().size()); System.out.println(response); } -

 As an alternative, the Reactor Test project includes a class called

-, which includes assertion methods.
-A test using that class is given by:@Test void getAstroResponseAsyncStepVerifier() { service.getAstroResponseAsync() .as(StepVerifier::create) .assertNext(response -> { assertNotNull(response); assertEquals("success", response.message()); assertTrue(response.number() >= 0); assertEquals(response.number(), response.people().size()); System.out.println(response); }) .verifyComplete(); }
+StepVerifier, which includes assertion methods.
+A test using that class is given by:@Test void getAstroResponseAsyncStepVerifier() { service.getAstroResponseAsync() .as(StepVerifier::create) .assertNext(response -> { assertNotNull(response); assertEquals("success", response.message()); assertTrue(response.number() >= 0); assertEquals(response.number(), response.people().size()); System.out.println(response); }) .verifyComplete(); } -

 Both of the new tests should now pass.
 The details of the

-class will be discussed during the course.
+StepVerifierclass will be discussed during the course.

 3. Http Interfaces (Spring Boot 3+ only)

 If you are using Spring Boot 3.0 or above (and therefore Spring 6.0 or above), there is a new way to access external restful web services.
-The https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#spring-integration(Spring 6 documentation) has a section on REST clients, which includes the RestTemplate
+The https://docs.spring.io/spring-framework/docs/current/reference/html/integration.html#spring-integration(Spring 6 documentation) has a section on REST clients, which includes the RestTemplate and WebClient classes discussed above, as well as something called HTTP Interface.

 The idea is to declare an interface with the access methods you want, and add a proxy factory bean to the application context, and Spring will implement the interface methods for you.
 This exercise is a quick example of how to do that for our current application.